zlc1004/tgcrosschat/manager/README.md

 ## Notes

-- Each chat can only have one active instance
+- Multiple instances can be created per user
 - Instance names are generated using SHA256 hash of chat_id + discord_token + telegram_token
 - All containers use unique project names to avoid conflicts
 - Stopping an instance removes all associated containers and data